How Have the Headlines Affected Your Growth Outlook?

-To find time for the work that matters, team members are working long days without taking breaks, as well as over weekends and holidays.
-This is a risk to the sustainability of performance, with levels of motivation and wellbeing suffering as a result.
+To find time for the work that matters, team members work long days without taking breaks and over weekends and holidays.
+This is a risk to the sustainability of performance, with levels of motivation and well-being suffering as a result.

 What is the goal?

-This leadership team set a goal to improve the effectiveness of internal collaboration (from 47% to 60%) and thereby win back up to 2 hours per week per executive.
+This leadership team set a goal to improve the effectiveness of internal collaboration (from 47% to 60%) and thereby win back up to 2 hours per week per leader.

 What is the solution?